 Before getting into the details, here are a few examples of what I’m talking about:

 Remember, many people who visit your church’s site are looking for a church.
 By adding a “Plan Your Visit” section on your site, you are letting them know you’re interested in having them visit your church, and that you want to make it as easy as possible.

 The info you add in this section will be similar to what I suggested above (e.g., what time does your service start, what’s your address, what can I expect, and what should I do with my kids).
 But there’s one thing you should be sure to include: An automatic reminder.

 When someone shares with you their email address, you can send them an automated message (email) reminding them what time your service starts and other details.
 This little feature will encourage people to follow through and not get cold feet.

-Based on one survey, 82 percent of unchurched people would consider attending a worship service if a friend, neighbor, or coworker invited them.
+Lifeway Research found that 82 percent of unchurched people would consider attending a worship service if a friend, neighbor, or coworker invited them.